 We would love you to join us at one of our Sunday Services to worship Jesus, encounter His Presence and be inspired to follow Him further.

 From being offered the position as pastor of Maghaberry Elim in 2000, the congregation has steadily increased.
 Known for insightful anointed preaching and integrity, Brian has been married to Martine for 26 years and they have 3 children, Michelle, Jessica and Rebekah.
-Along with two grandchildren Asher and Alba.
+Along with three grandchildren Asher, Alba and Avara.
 His favourite pastimes outside of Church life is football an avid supporter of Manchester United and Linfield football teams!
 Pastor Brian also enjoys Amatuer radio and holds the call GI0RWO

 Maghaberry Elim fellowship was started in 1915 and was one of Elim churches first three fellowships in Ireland.
 Since that time the fellowship worshipped in several locations around the village before settling in its present church location on the main street opposite the local primary school in 1992.